Skip to main content

 This timeline chart shows how cancellation attempts and retention rates evolve over time.
 It helps you identify trends, spot seasonal spikes, and evaluate the effectiveness of your cancellation flow on a month-by-month basis.

-You can view this data by number of subscriptions or by estimated revenue.
-By default, the data is displayed by number of subscriptions.
+You can view this data by the number of subscriptions or by estimated revenue.
+By default, the data is displayed by the number of subscriptions.

-- Auto-Renewal Cancellations (grey bars): The number of subscriptions for which there was reported an attempt to cancel auto-renewal in a given month.
+• Auto-Renewal Cancellations (gray bars): The number of subscriptions for which an attempt to cancel auto-renewal was reported in a given month.

 Cancellation Reasons

-This donut chart summarizes the reasons subscribers give for canceling auto-renewal.
+This donut chart summarizes the reasons subscribers give for canceling automatic renewal.
 The data is based on responses to the exit survey and helps uncover the underlying causes of churn risk.
-The values are the keys configured for each exit survey option of your cancellation flow.
+The values correspond to the keys configured for each exit survey option of your cancellation flow.

 The Deflection by Survey Responses table